Say the Word (Namie Amuro song)

-"Say the Word" is the 18th single by Japanese recording artist Namie Amuro, and her 7th vinyl record.
+"Say the Word" is a song by Japanese recording artist Namie Amuro, and her 7th vinyl record.
 The CD single was released on August 8, 2001, by Avex Trax.
 The vinyl edition was released on September 12, 2001, by Rhythm Republic.
 This is Amuro's first single since severing ties with her former long-time producer Tetsuya Komuro.
 The song is not found on any of her studio records, but was later placed on her second best album Love Enhanced Single Collection, which was released five months later.
 It was produced by Swedish producers Ronald Malmberg and Thomas Johansson who are best known for their work with Swedish pop group A-Teens.

 Background and production

 Amuro left Komuro's production after the release of "think of me/no more tears" in January 2001.
 She was 23 years old at the time.
 "I was very anxious," she recalled.
 "At first, I wondered what I was going to do," she said, looking back on that epoch.
 At that time, the person in charge of the record company at the time told Amuro, "You should start producing yourself," and Amuro pondered, "I just thought about what I could do for my son at that time and wrote down my honest thoughts in words," she revealed.

 During the promoting for the single it was highlighted that this was Amuro's first single to have self written lyrics, with the lyrics being dedicated to her son, Haruto.
 However, Malmberg and Johansson previously sold the track to Danish artist Jeanett Debb and it was included on her album Virtualize, which was released in January 2001.
 Even though the lyrics are credited solely to Amuro, it shares English lines from Debb's version of the song.
 The version used in the commercial is different from the one found on the single, with it being closer to Jeanett's original version.
 This is one of two singles to feature lyrics which Amuro has written, with the other one being 2002's "I Will."